thomas-profitt/matrix_tts_bot/README.md

 ## Known Issues and Limitations
 - The bot is not compatible with E2E-encrypted rooms.
 It can't read commands in E2E encrypted rooms, uploads unencrypted audio files, and sends the events unencrypted.
+- Bridged IRC users don't see a link to the file, but the filename as a string.
+It works for images posted via Riot web/android.
+I don't yet know enough to say whether the bot's file-posting events are missing data required to fall back properly, or if the IRC bridge doesn't give audio files the same linkification treatment as images.